CartoDB/cartoframes/docs/README.md

 - Reference: `cartoframes/`
 - Examples: `examples/`

 In the developer center we add the latest micro versions, but all the minors and majors.
-All the content comes from the [CARTOframes repository](https://github.com/CartoDB/cartoframes), it generates the final docs from md files and notebooks based on two configuration documents in the [Developer Center repository](https://github.com/CartoDB/developers):
+All the content comes from the [CARTOframes repository](https://github.com/CartoDB/cartoframes), it generates the final docs from markdown files and notebooks based on two configuration documents in the [Developer Center repository](https://github.com/CartoDB/developers):

 - Config file: `grunt-tasks/config.js`
 - Technologies: `_app/_data/technologies.yml`